onpace/op-google-cast/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `playground/ios/CastVideos.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-google-cast`.
+To edit the Objective-C files, open `playground/ios/CastVideos.xcworkspace` in XCode and find the source files at `Pods > Development Pods > op-google-cast`.

 To edit the Java files, open `playground/android` in Android studio and find the source files at `com.reactnative.googlecast` under `Android`.